Download the full dataset or access it via our packages.

 We have adjusted our source hierarchy to prioritize data from the World Development Indicators (WDI) over both editions of the IMF WEO.

-Monaco has been added to the EUR_fx irrevocable exchange rate list with a fixed rate of 6.55.
+Monaco has been added to the EUR_fx irrevocable exchange rate list with

 Corrected inaccuracies in Australiaβs long-run historical real GDP in USD figures.